iamwrong/knowledge_sharing/software_documentation/README.md

 your code better.

-##The Ticket System (Jira) is good to track customer requests and project
+##The Ticket System (Jira) Is Good To Track Customer Requests And Project
-management
+Management

 Git log should be the source of information of why changes were made, not Jira.